This website uses cookies

 monitoring, alerts, error rates, traces, logs, production behavior

-I think of it as four parts: the requirement, the evidence, the interpreter, and the feedback.
+I think of a convergence mechanism as four parts: the requirement, the evidence, the interpreter, and the feedback.

 The requirement might come from a spec, an API contract, or a user story.
 The evidence might come from a diff, a trace, or runtime behavior.
 The interpreter might be a linter, a test runner, or a reviewer reading through the change.
 The feedback might be a failure, a warning, or simply a green checkmark.